VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 the V3 release, the **SessionSubscriptionReceiver** creates multiple sessions in parallel.
 This helps to improve the throughput and reduce the latency when the system retrieves messages from the Service Bus.
-The follwing code sample shows the new version of the **ReceiveMessages** method in the **SessionSubscriptionReceiver** class.
+The following code sample shows the new version of the **ReceiveMessages** method in the **SessionSubscriptionReceiver** class.

 ```Cs